MicrosoftDocs/bot-docs/articles/bot-service-overview-introduction.md

 >  - Bot builder Node.js SDK v3 [Yeoman template](https://www.npmjs.com/package/generator-botbuilder)
 >
 > Install tools:
-> - Download [CLI tools](https://github.com/Microsoft/botbuilder-tools) to create and manage bot assests.
+> - Download [CLI tools][https://aka.ms/botbuilder-tools] to create and manage bot assets.
 These tools help you manage bot  configuration file, LUIS app, QnA knowledge base, and more from the command-line.
-You can find more details in the [readme](https://github.com/Microsoft/botbuilder-tools/blob/master/README.md).
+You can find more details in the [readme][https://aka.ms/botbuilder-tools-readme].
 > - [Emulator](https://github.com/Microsoft/BotFramework-Emulator/releases) to test your bot
 >
 > If needed, use bot components, such as: